-There are many different courses on Haskell that run at Eötvös Loránd University, Faculty of Informatics.
-Currently, we are offering the following courses with Haskell:
+We are again glad to report that there are many different courses on Haskell at Eötvös Loránd University, Faculty of Informatics.
+Currently, we are offering the following courses in that regard:

-- Functional programming for first-year Hungarian undergraduates as part of the official curriculum.
-It is also taught for foreign-language students as part of their program. - An additional semester on functional programming with Haskell, where many of the advanced concepts are featured.
+- Functional programming for first-year Hungarian undergraduates in Software Technology and secondyear Hungarian teacher of informatics students, both as part of their official curriculum. - An additional semester on functional programming with Haskell, where many of the advanced concepts are featured.
 This is an optional course for Hungarian undergraduate and master's students, supported by the Eötvös József Collegium. - Advanced functional programming for Hungarian and foreign-language master's students in Software Technology, supported by the fund TÁMOP-4.1.2.A/1-11/1-2011-0052.
-The curriculum features discussion of parallel and concurrent programming, property-based testing, purely functional data structures, efficient I/O implementations, embedded domain-specific languages.
+The curriculum features discussion of parallel and concurrent programming, property-based testing, purely functional data structures, efficient I/O implementations, embedded domain-specific languages, and reactive programming.

-Another Haskell-related course is Type Systems of Programming Languages, taught for Hungarian master's students in Software Technology.
+In addition to these, there is also a Haskell-related course, Type Systems of Programming Languages, taught for Hungarian master's students in Software Technology.
 This course gives a more formal introduction to the basics and mechanics of type systems applied in many statically-typed functional languages.

-There is an interactive online evaluation and testing system, called ActiveHs.
-It contains several dozens of systematized exercises and it may be also used as a teaching aid.
-Some of our course materials are available there in English as well.
+For teaching some of the courses mentioned above, we have been using an interactive online evaluation and testing system, called ActiveHs.
+It contains several dozens of systematized exercises, and through that, some of our course materials are available there in English as well.